life-itself/second-renaissance/content/course.md

 ---
-title: The Second Renaissance Course
+title: Exploring a Second Renaissance Online Course
 ---

-Join us this July for our new short course Second Renaissance: A first exploration together.
+Join our  short course *Exploring a Second Renaissance Together*.
 A guided journey to deepen your understanding of the Second Renaissance, this time between worlds.

 **Explore this moment of civilizational crisis and transition we are in, moving from modernity into what comes next in our two-episode online course.**